AtrCheema/AI4Water/README.md

 [![Build Status](https://travis-ci.com/AtrCheema/dl4seq.svg?branch=master)](https://travis-ci.com/AtrCheema/dl4seq)

-Different deep learning based architechtures for time series forecasting.
+A uniform and siplified framework for rapid expermenting with deep leanring and machine learning based models for time series and 1D data.

 The purpose of the repository is
 * compliment the functionality of keras by making pre and post processing easeier for time-series prediction problems